-This year, the non-partisan 2012 DU Strategic Issues Panel will examine the explosive growth of money in politics and assess its impact on our democracy, both in Colorado and across the nation.
+The non-partisan 2012-2013 DU Strategic Issues Panel examined the explosive growth of money in politics and assessed its impact on our democracy, both in Colorado and across the nation.

 While campaign finance has been debated for more than one hundred years in the United States, the 2012 election cycle has brought the debate to the forefront of many political conversations.
 The intersection of recent court rulings with federal, state and local laws, along with the rise of new political entities such as SuperPACs, have amplified the dialogue.
 The topic of campaign finance deserves careful study, factually-based perspectives and reasoned discourse.
 Providing a forum for such thoughtful discussion is the purpose of the Strategic Issues Program.

 Read the panel's report, "Money, Elections and Citizens United: Campaign Finance Reform for Colorado," here.